Bundesdruckerei-GmbH/Gematik-IDP/old-auth-flow.md

 23. Second deeplink to fetch [SMCB data](/docs/smcb-id-token.json), scope changed to Institutions_ID
     - same flow as 11 - 22 is executed
 24. Keycloak updates the user, based on IDP-mapper with the stored HBA/SMCB data
-25. Keycloak calls initial redirect_url,
+25. Keycloak calls initial redirect_url
 26. Return the user to the initial application